lipelopesoliveira/pyCOFBuilder/README.md

 ## Citation

-If you find **pyCOFBuilder** useful in your research please consider citing the following paper:
+If you find **pyCOFBuilder** useful in your research, please consider citing the following paper:

 > F. L. Oliveira and P. M. Esteves,
-> _pyCOFBuilder: A python package for automated creation of Covalent Organic Framework models based on the reticular approach_
+> _pyCOFBuilder: A Python package for automated creation of Covalent Organic Framework models based on the reticular approach_
 > J. Chem.
 Inf.
 Model.
 2024, 64, 8, 3278–3289
 > _10.1021/acs.jcim.3c01918_ [DOI](https://doi.org/10.1021/acs.jcim.3c01918)